sergisproject/sergisproject.github.io/docs/client.md

 In SerGIS, a backend is a JavaScript library for the SerGIS Web Client that handles the interaction between the server and the client UI (or the interaction between a [SerGIS JSON Game Data file][sergis-json-game-data] and the client UI).

-If a server is used, the server that is used through the backend must keep track of the actions that the user has completed so far (and which prompt the user is on).
+If a server is used, the server that is used through the backend must keep track of the actions that the user has completed so far (and which prompt index the user is on).
 This is separate from the main SerGIS code to allow the implementation of different backends corresponding to different server-side programs.

 Each backend is a JavaScript object.
 It must be assigned to `sergis.backend`.
 This object must have 2 properties, `account` and `game`, which hold the functions for the backend.